PentHertz/SoapyHarogic/README.md

 The primary gain setting for this device is the **Reference Level**.
 This is a critical parameter that must be set correctly to avoid errors. 🎯

-- ⚠️ If the Reference Level is set **too high** (e.g., 0 dBm, 7 dBm), the device's internal amplifiers may saturate.
+- ⬇️ If the Reference Level is set **too low** (e.g., -90 dBm, -100 dBm), the device's internal amplifiers may saturate.
 This will cause the device API to return an **IF Overflow** error (error code -12).
 In applications like GQRX or GNU Radio, this may appear as a STREAM_ERROR and the stream will stop. **If you see error -12, you must lower the Reference Level.**
-- ⬇️ If the Reference Level is set **too low** (e.g., -90 dBm, -100 dBm), you may not see any signals, and the FFT display will look like a flat noise floor.
+   ⚠️ If the Reference Level is set **too high** (e.g., 0 dBm, 7 dBm), you may not see any signals, and the FFT display will look like a flat noise floor.

 💡 **Pro Tip**: A good starting point for the Reference Level is typically between **-30 dBm and -50 dBm**.
 You will need to adjust it based on your antenna and the strength of the signals in your environment.